Note: Exercise files are found here

 Since chemical knowledge dictates that the 6 atoms in the phenyl ring, as well as the 6 atoms bonded to them, will lie in a plane, and since bond distances and angles are well known for those atoms, there is no reason to give these atoms any degrees of freedom in the model used to fit the diffraction data, beyond the orientation and position of the group.
 The positions for the remaining non-H atom can be determined with only 4 additional parameters, noting that rotation is possible around the four bonds circled below.

 Thus, all 16 non-hydrogen atoms can be positioned with 10 parameters: 3 coordinates, 3 orientation parameters and 4 torsions.
-This is almost a five-fold simplification compared to the 48 positional parameters needed for 16 unconstrained atoms.
+Compare this to the 48 positional parameters needed for 16 unconstrained atoms.
 If we had neutron data that would allow location of hydrogen atoms, adding 5 more torsions would allow for the hydrogen atoms to be positioned as well, where a total of 30 atoms would be located from 15 parameters.

 In this example, the fit in the supplied GSAS-II project file appears quite good with respect to the agreement to the observed data, but closer examination shows that the bond distances and angles of the two molecular groups are quite irregular.
 Since this distorted structure is not physically reasonable, this model is not acceptable.
 This well-fitting but poor-quality model arises because too many parameters were introduced, which is sometimes called overfitting.
 In this tutorial, a better model will be developed using rigid bodies for the two molecules, providing a more chemically reasonable representation with fewer parameters -- simply a better fit.